colbad2/LaunchList/README.md

 Things that Apple might improve on in the future

 - search bar
-- text area placeholders fro search fields
+- text area placeholders for search fields
 - use SwiftUI scrollTo proxy when it works in List
-- Programmatically go to databse details pages from links in the next launch home page (not possible yet with SwiftUI)
+- Programmatically go to database details pages from links in the next launch home page (not possible yet with SwiftUI)

 ## Test/Profile/Analyse